liesnikov/extensible-elaborator/paper/main.md

        TypeConstructorConstraint Type
   ```

-The type-checker raises them supplying the information necessary, but it is agnostic of how they will be solved.
+The type-checker raises constraints and supplies the necessary information in the process, but it is agnostic of how they will be solved.
-In all of the examples above parameter `e` is spurious and comes from the technique used to encode open datatypes.
+In all of the examples above, the parameter `e` is spurious.
-In principle it can be used to encode recursive occurrences of the constraints.
+The need for this parameter comes from the technique we use to encode open datatypes, and other constraint types can use it to encode recursive occurrences of the constraints.

 ## Interface of the solvers ## {#sec:solvers-interface}

 On the solver side, we provide a suite[^list-solvers] of solvers for unification that handle different cases of the problem.
+The most basic plugin is the `syntactic` plugin which resolves equality constraints where both sides are syntactically equal.

 ``` haskell
 -- solves syntactically equal terms